kasper/phoenix/docs/docs/api/2-events.md

 ## App

-All of the following app events receive the corresponding `App`-instance as the first argument for the callback function.
+All of the following app events receive the corresponding `App` instance as the first argument for the callback function.

 - `appDidLaunch` triggered when an app has launched
 - `appDidTerminate` triggered when an app has terminated